getyoti/yoti-dotnet-sdk/README.md

 ## Profile Retrieval

-When your application receives a token via the exposed endpoint (it will be assigned to a query string parameter named `token`), you can easily retrieve the user profile by adding the following to your endpoint handler:
+When your application receives a **one time use** token via the exposed endpoint (it will be assigned to a query string parameter named `token`), you can easily retrieve the user profile by adding the following to your endpoint handler:

 ```cs
 var activityDetails = yotiClient.GetActivityDetails(token);